 7. Lana Del Rey

-The critics who attack Del Rey for her 'makeover' from Lizzie Grant self show in their hostility just how effective this adopted persona is as an anima for our last days on earth.
-She is the Marlene Dietrich of her time and we should remember that Marlene too had a make-over upon coming to Hollywood -- losing thirty pounds and four back molars, among other modifications.
+The critics who attack Del Rey for her 'makeover' from Lizzie Grant show in their hostility just how effective this adopted persona is as an anima.
+She is the Marlene Dietrich of her time and we should remember that Marlene too had a makeover upon coming to Hollywood -- losing thirty pounds and four back molars, among other modifications.
 There's not a single Hollywood star, I'm fairly sure, who is 100% 'real' according to Del Rey's detractors' definition.
-So it speaks to the raw archetypal sore spot Rey's poked that so many critics feel they must attack her, while others, like me, feel they need to defend her.
+So it speaks to the raw archetypal sore spot Rey's poked that so many critics feel they must attack her, while others, like me, feel the need to defend her.
 When you become something to fight over, it's not even 'about' whether you're 'real' or not.
 If someone tells you they had a dream about a witch would you say, "Bro, that witch is totally fake"?
 Of course not.
-What's important is that Del Rey is the anima of 2012; she is the amnesiac succubus; she is the Diane Selwyn of Mulholland Dr. if she was also singing over in Blue Velvet.
+What's important is that Del Rey is the anima of 2012; she is the amnesiac succubus, the Diane Selwyn of Mulholland Dr. and the candy colored clown they call the sand woman in Blue Velvet.
 Her seemingly augmented visage is like if Madeline / Novak had plastic surgery to resemble the portrait of Carlotta Veldez.... or

 8. Rita Hayworth as Gilda (1946)